Reconstructing almost all of a point set in $\mathbb{R}^d$ from randomly revealed pairwise distances: Tools from geometry and graph theory

 Balogh, Bollob\'as, and Morris determined the critical threshold for $K_{d+3}$-percolation up to a polylogarithmic factor \cite{balogh_graph_2012}.

 \begin{theorem} For \(d\geq 1\) and sufficiently large \(n\), there exists \(c = c(d) > 0\) such that \end{theorem}

 They further remarked \cite{balogh_graph_2012} that by a general result of Bollob\'as and Thomason \cite{bollobas_threshold_1987} this is a threshold, i.e. for \(p\gg p_c(n,H)\), the probability of percolation is \(1-o(1)\), and for \(p\ll p_c(n,H)\), the probability of percolation is \(o(1)\).
-We will not use \Cref{thm:Balogh} per se, but we will use their proof method to deduce our polluted graph bootstrap percolation result in \Cref{thm:PollutedBootstrapPercolation}.
+We will not use \Cref{thm:Balogh} directly, but we will use the proof method of Balogh, Bollob\'as, and Morris to deduce our polluted graph bootstrap percolation result in \Cref{thm:PollutedBootstrapPercolation}.

 \brssixthaug